-At the end of each semester an honors list is published for the purpose of recognizing the achievement of matriculated students who have carried a minimum of 6 credit hours and earned a minimum semester grade point average (GPA) of 3.300.
+At the end of each semester an honors list is published for the purpose of recognizing the achievement of degree-seeking students who have carried a minimum of 6 credit hours and earned a minimum semester grade point average (GPA) of 3.300.
 No course grade within the term may be below a "C".
 Any term with an "I" grade will be ineligible for honors recognition.
 The 3 categories of academic honors are: honors - 3.300 to 3.599; high honors - 3.600 to 3.899; president's honors - 3.900 to 4.000.
-Students who selected "FERPA restriction" on the application for admission will not
+Students who selected "FERPA restriction" on the application for admission will not have their name published.
+To make changes to the "FERPA restriction" please contact the Office of the Registrar.